 Can you work with one strobe?
 Yes, you can.
 Plan on three.
 For a successful studio set-up you need three heads, preferably all identical, all radio controllable and all capable of working in both TTL and Manual mode.
 It is absolutely possible to work with Manual only strobes.
 A pro can get to ideal in three test shots on Manual.
 Someone without having built the skill will take longer and it will be worse the more lights that you have.
 TTL gets you 90% of the way on shot number one.

 Figure 5: No soft box is as good for people as a parabolic.
 You have superb control of direction and spread and the light is beautiful.
 This is a Godox 120L, a 1.2m parabolic.
 Don’t skimp on size.
 Bigger is softer.

 As an initial part of your light investment you will need some light shapers.
 Since softer light is more saleable and therefore desirable than harsh light, get one octa, or parabolic soft box about a meter across.
 Get two identical strip light soft boxes between 30cm and 40cm wide and between 1.5m and 2m tall.
 You will not need a ton of light shapers, and these initial three are massively flexible.

 Figure 6: The most versatile of all soft boxes is the strip.
 Get two.
 This Godox unit is 35cm x 160cm, an ideal size.
 The grid is included with this example.
 You will require grids for your strip light soft boxes.

-In Part 2 of this series, we will spend time looking at all the other stuff that you are going to need to set up your studio.
-The list is lengthy, but the discourse per item is shorter.
+In Part 2 of this series, we take a look at all the other stuff that you are going to need to set up your studio.

 If you have questions about this or any other subject, please leave a comment below.